Women’s Hanfu Cutting and Making Diagram, Ancient Costume Hanfu Cutting and Making Diagram

 Women's Hanfu Cutting and Making Diagram, Ancient Costume Hanfu Cutting and Making Diagram-1

-This is a basic for making Hanfu.
+This is a basic tutorial for making Hanfu.
 The purpose of this book is to teach readers the skills of Hanfu pattern making, cutting, and sewing.
 The book provides seven case studies, detailing the process of making Hanfu items such as bodices, crossed-collar shirts, improved underpants, mamian skirts, pleated skirts, crossed-collar skirts, improved Song pants, straight-collar shirts, beizi, wide-sleeved shirts, stand-collar shirts, crossed-collar short jackets, stand-collar straight-collar short jackets, vertical-collar split-collar long jackets, round-collar robes, straight-collar cloaks, and improved capes, from pattern making to sewing.
 The book includes detailed size diagrams and sewing illustrations, making it easy for beginners to follow the examples and make their own set of Hanfu.

 Women's Hanfu Cutting and Making Diagram, Ancient Costume Hanfu Cutting and Making Diagram-2

 Please share your suggestions for fabrics and cutting diagrams for making Hanfu: Hanfu comes in various styles.
 Summer is the season for high-chested dresses, mid-waist dresses, straight-collar dresses, and beizi, while winter is the season for quju, coats, and cloaks.
 There are no specific fabric restrictions for Hanfu, mainly focusing on comfort.
 Therefore, cotton and linen are commonly used.
-Summer clothes are light and often made of chiffon-like fabrics.
-When choosing materials, avoid reflective and -catching fabrics like satin, as they look bad and are uncomfortable to wear.
+Summer clothes are and often made of chiffon-like fabrics.
+When choosing materials, avoid reflective and eye-catching fabrics like satin, as they look bad and are uncomfortable to wear.
 Regarding cutting diagrams, there are many in the image library of the Hanfu Bar, where there is a dedicated folder for cutting diagrams.
 You can check it out there.

 The paper pattern refers to drawing the pieces of the Hanfu according to the design style and size requirements through professional calculations, facilitating subsequent cutting.
-After drawing the paper pattern, adjust it proportionally according to the person's height and print it out.
+After drawing the paper pattern, adjust it proportionally according to the 's height and print it out.
 As shown in Figure 25, this is the paper pattern of a Hanfu raincoat drawn in AI software.
 The paper pattern consists of the top, bottom, sleeves, collar edge, side edge, hem edge, and sleeve opening, which can be reused as needed.
 Figure 25 Paper Pattern Diagram

 Author: Laichang Regarding detailed clothing production, I won't elaborate here; refer to other Hanfu production posts for measurement methods, sewing techniques, and detail handling.
 I will only discuss several methods of designing Quju Hanfu patterns and cutting notes.
 Firstly, regarding how Quju wraps.
 Here, I provide visual effect diagrams of Quju after wearing and decomposition diagrams of wrapping methods.
 If you still find it unclear, you can cut out the attached cutting diagram on paper and paste it into a complete garment, then practice according to the wrapping order to understand it.
 (If any description confuses you, you can use the paper cutting method to assist in understanding).